Obesity and High Blood Pressure AKA Hypertension

 - Reduce the amount of sodium you eat.
 The goal is less than 1,500 mg per day.

-- Stay at a healthy body weight.
+- Stay at healthy body weight.
 I recommend a BMI of less than 25 in males and 30 in females.
-Ten pounds can male a difference.
+Ten pounds can make a difference.

 The bottom line: Obesity and high blood pressure are common bed fellows.
 Weight loss can help if you are overweight.